-As you draft the subcommittee's fiscal year (FY) 2022 bill, we request that you include robust funding for the Title VI/Fulbright-Hays International Education and Foreign Language Studies programs under the Higher Education Act.
+As you draft the subcommittee's fiscal year (FY) 2023 bill, we request that you include robust funding for Title VI and Fulbright-Hays International Education and Foreign Language Studies programs at the Department of Education.

 Now more than ever, we must engage internationally.
-Strong academic programs in critical foreign languages and intensive training in regional studies are vital to our national security.
+Strong academic programs in critical foreign languages and intensive training in area studies are vital to our national security.
 This exposure ensures a deep understanding of the socio-economic, cultural, security, and religious underpinnings of today's international conflicts.
 These programs are also vital to our economic success as our students prepare to compete in an increasingly global market.

 Title VI and Fulbright-Hays are the federal government's most comprehensive international education programs.
 They play a significant role in developing a steady supply of graduates with deep expertise and high quality research on foreign languages and cultures, international markets, world regions, and global issues.
-The Senate-passed U.S. Innovation and Competition Act includes legislation to authorize and improve Title VI, which demonstrates the level of bipartisan support for and the importance of these programs to global competitiveness.
+Both the Senate-passed U.S. Innovation and Competition Act, as well as the House-passed COMPETES Act, include legislation to authorize and improve Title VI, which demonstrates the level of bipartisan support for and the importance of these programs to global competitiveness.